WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/i.md

 ## icon
 ## ID
 ## i.e.

+Don't use.
+Instead, use *that is*.

+For more information about spelling out abbreviations, see [Abbreviations](https://make.wordpress.org/docs/style-guide/language-grammar/abbreviations/).

 ## if, whether

 Use *if* to indicate a condition.
 Use *whether* to indicate when two outcomes are possible.